learn-co-curriculum/dsc-strings-lab/README.md

      |
      |      Raises ValueError when the substring is not found.
      |
-     |  rjust(...)
-     |      S.rjust(width[, fillchar]) -> str
+     |  rjust(self, width, fillchar=' ', /)
+     |      Return a right-justified string of length width.
      |
-     |      Return S right-justified in a string of length width.
-Padding is
-     |      done using the specified fill character (default is a space).
+     |      Padding is done using the specified fill character (default is a space).
      |
-     |  rpartition(...)
-     |      S.rpartition(sep) -> (head, sep, tail)
+     |  rpartition(self, sep, /)
+     |      Partition the string into three parts using the given separator.
      |
-     |      Search for the separator sep in S, starting at the end of S, and return
+     |      This will search for the separator in the string, starting at the end.
+If
+     |      the separator is found, returns a 3-tuple containing the part before the
-     |      the part before it, the separator itself, and the part after it.
-If the
+     |      separator, the separator itself, and the part after it.
-     |      separator is not found, return two empty strings and S.
      |
-     |  rsplit(...)
-     |      S.rsplit(sep=None, maxsplit=-1) -> list of strings
+     |      If the separator is not found, returns a 3-tuple containing two empty strings
+     |      and the original string.
      |
+     |  rsplit(self, /, sep=None, maxsplit=-1)
-     |      Return a list of the words in S, using sep as the
+     |      Return a list of the words in the string, using sep as the delimiter string.
-     |      delimiter string, starting at the end of the string and
-     |      working to the front.
-If maxsplit is given, at most maxsplit
-     |      splits are done.
-If sep is not specified, any whitespace string
-     |      is a separator.
      |
-     |  rstrip(...)
+     |        sep
+     |          The delimiter according which to split the string.
+     |          None (the default value) means split according to any whitespace,
+     |          and discard empty strings from the result.
-     |      S.rstrip([chars]) -> str
+     |        maxsplit
+     |          Maximum number of splits to do.
+     |          -1 (the default value) means no limit.
      |
+     |      Splits are done starting at the end of the string and working to the front.
+     |
+     |  rstrip(self, chars=None, /)
-     |      Return a copy of the string S with trailing whitespace removed.
+     |      Return a copy of the string with trailing whitespace removed.
+     |
      |      If chars is given and not None, remove characters in chars instead.
      |
-     |  split(...)
-     |      S.split(sep=None, maxsplit=-1) -> list of strings
+     |  split(self, /, sep=None, maxsplit=-1)
+     |      Return a list of the words in the string, using sep as the delimiter string.
      |
-     |      Return a list of the words in S, using sep as the
+     |      sep
-     |      delimiter string.
-If maxsplit is given, at most maxsplit
+     |        The delimiter according which to split the string.
-     |      splits are done.
-If sep is not specified or is None, any
+     |        None (the default value) means split according to any whitespace,
-     |      whitespace string is a separator and empty strings are
-     |      removed from the result.
+     |        and discard empty strings from the result.
+     |      maxsplit
+     |        Maximum number of splits to do.
+     |        -1 (the default value) means no limit.
      |
-     |  splitlines(...)
+     |  splitlines(self, /, keepends=False)
-     |      S.splitlines([keepends]) -> list of strings
+     |      Return a list of the lines in the string, breaking at line boundaries.
      |
-     |      Return a list of the lines in S, breaking at line boundaries.
-     |      Line breaks are not included in the resulting list unless keepends
+     |      Line breaks are not included in the resulting list unless keepends is given and
-     |      is given and true.
+     |      true.
      |
      |  startswith(...)
      |      S.startswith(prefix[, start[, end]]) -> bool